Raphico/byte/README.md

 2. Users should be able to register for workshops, receiving confirmation for registering and receiving reminders for upcoming events

-3. Interactive workshop session with video conferencing for organizer
+3. Interactive workshop session with video conferencing

 ## Tech stack